OpenMS/pyopenms-docs/docs/source/installation.rst

   pip install pyopenms

-We have binary packages for OSX, Linux and Windows (64 bit only).
-Note that for Windows, we only support Python 3.5 and 3.6 in their 64 bit versions, therefore make sure to download the 64bit Python release.
-For OSX and Linux, we also support Python 2.7 as well as Python 3.4 (Linux only).
+We have binary packages for OSX, Linux and Windows (64 bit only) available from `PyPI <https://pypi.org/project/pyopenms>`_.
+Note that for Windows, we only support Python 3.5, 3.6 and 3.7 in their 64 bit versions, therefore make sure to download the 64bit Python release for Windows.
+For OSX and Linux, we additionally also support Python 2.7 as well as Python 3.4 (Linux only).

 You can install Python first from `here <https://www.python.org/downloads/>`_, again make sure to download the 64bit release.
 You can then open a shell and